 Are there risks?

-There are risks inherent to all surgery procedures.
+There are risks inherent to all surgical procedures.
 The risks for implant-based reconstruction are different from autologous tissue reconstruction.
-Common risks include bleeding, delayed healing and infection.
-With flap surgery, it is possible that a loss of sensation, bulging or hernia may occur at the abdominal donor site.
+Common risks include bleeding, delayed healing, and infection.
+With flap surgery, it is possible that a loss of sensation, bulging, or hernia may occur at the abdominal donor site.
 Breast firmness may also occur with implants.

 How soon can I return to work?

-For an appointment, please call Grace at our Chicago plastic surgery office at 312-337-7795 or fill out the contact form in this page.
-We look forward to meeting you and helping you achieve your image transformation here in Chicago.
+For an appointment, please call Chicago Plastic Surgery, LLC office at 312-337-7795, or contact Dr. Walton by filling out our online form.
+We look forward to meeting you and helping you achieve your breast reconstruction here in Chicago.